Thao-V/typetailui/test-app-ts/README.md

-# To run the test
+# To run this app
 1. Create global link for `typetailui`
 - cd ..
 - npm link